Stomach Cancer

 If the patient is diagnosed of stomach cancer, doctor will suggest the following treatments to patient:

-In general, if the lesion is only limited to mucosa and submucosa, the cure rate of stomach removal surgery can be as high as 90%.
+In a very early stage of stomach cancer, the cure rate by stomach removal surgery can be as high as 90%.

 Radiotherapy

 Radiotherapy uses high-powered radiation beams to destroy cancer cells.
-It may be used together with chemotherapy after surgery to prevent recurrence and enhance the survival rate after surgery.
+It may be used together with chemotherapy after surgery to reduce recurrence and enhance the survival rate after surgery.

 Chemotherapy uses anti-cancer drugs to kill cancer cells and stop them from growing and dividing.
-There are drugs for oral administration and intravenous injection (injection of drugs into the bloodstream through a vein), mainly after surgery treatment, aiming at preventing recurrence and enhancing the survival rate after surgery.
+There are drugs for oral administration and intravenous infusion (infusion of drugs into the bloodstream through a vein), mainly after surgery treatment, aiming at preventing recurrence and enhancing the survival rate after surgery.
 Chemotherapy can also be used as palliative treatment for relieving symptoms and prolonging life.
-A minority of patients may also benefit from target therapy.

 8

-The common complications of stomach cancer patient are as follow:
+The possible complications of stomach cancer patient are as follows:

-• Obstruction of pylorus, which is a sphincter structure at the end of stomach.
-When it is blocked by tumor, food cannot pass to duodenum through pylorus smoothly, causing upper abdominal pain and vomiting
+• Tumour may cause obstruction at the end of stomach.
+When it is blocked by tumour, food cannot pass down to bowel, causing bloating, upper abdominal pain and vomiting.

-There may be leakage in the anastomosis after stomach removal surgery.
-And patients may have symptoms such as vomit after meal, diarrhea, dizziness and low blood pressure.
+• Patients may experience discomfort after meals, including diarrhea, dizziness, low blood pressure and vomiting.
 It is because of the reaction of the food passing too quickly to small intestine after the removal of part of or the entire stomach.
+They are advised to take frequent small meals.

 9